 The Cities of Dillon, Bennettsville, Rockingham, and Laurinburg are the respective county seats for Dillon, Marlboro, Richmond, and Scotland Counties (refer to Table 1.3).
-Richmond County has the largest population of all counties in the project study area with over 46,000 people, while Marlboro County has the lowest population with almost 29,000 people.
-All counties are similar in terms of the percentage of people over 65 and percent of households with school-age children.
+According to the 2000 U.S. Census, Richmond County has the largest population of all counties in the project study area with over 46,000 people, while Marlboro County has the smallest population with almost 29,000 people.23 All counties are similar in terms of the percentage of people over 65 and percent of households with school-age children.
 Marlboro County has the highest percentage of minorities at 56 percent while Richmond County has the lowest percentage of minorities at 35 percent.